samsquire/ideas4/README.md

 # 179. Block storage is easier than communicating

+The logistical problem of searching the web is that building a Google is a hard technical problem.
+So here's my solution:

+* a central service that registers server addresses to keywords (a simple mapping)
-Indexes can live on each web server for the content they host.
-We send queries to servers that we want to search.
+* each web server stores indexes for all its content that stays on that properties' servers for the content they host.
+* We send queries to the central server and the server responds with a list of servers to search and we initiate searches in parallel to all those servers.

+No crawling and explicit expensive data storage required.
+The crawling problem becomes a statically generated site problem and keyword extraction for submitting to the central service.

 # 180. GUI Thunking for cloud computing